aptus/FonB-Documentation/INSTALLATION/FreePBX RPM Installation.md

 FonB can be installed on any standard x86/x86_64 based hardware system.
 We recommend system memory to be more than 512MB.
 <a name="osrequirements"/>
 ####2.1.
 OS Requirements
-In order to install FonB RPM for FreePBX, user must have at least FreePBX 2.4 or higher.
+In order to install FonB RPM for FreePBX, user must have at least FreePBX 2.4 up to 11.
+FreePBX 12 is not supported yet.

 ####2.2.
 Browser Requirement
 Mozilla Firefox 6, Mozilla Firefox 5, Google Chrome 14, Safari 5, Opera 11